skip to main content

 T-Mobile 5G Home Internet Plus $70.00/mo.*72–245MbpsView Plan

-T-Mobile only has one internet plan, but it’s a good one; mainly because the plan covers everything for one low price: there are no hidden monthly fees, rental costs, or price hikes.
+T-Mobile has five internet plan options and they are all solid; mainly because they cover everything for a low price: there are no hidden monthly fees, rental costs, or price hikes.
 You get fast service, unlimited data, no annual contract, and a free rental gateway.

 In general, a 5G wireless signal, like that used for T-Mobile’s internet service, is going to be less stable than Cox’s cable internet.
 But, again, we didn’t experience any issues in our home test, and according to our annual customer satisfaction survey, reliability isn’t an issue for most T-Mobile Internet customers.